equalitie/ouinet/doc/ouinet-network-whitepaper.md

 The IP addresses on which the injector servers can be reached through the uTP protocol are not published using the DNS system, because DNS communications are very frequently blocked by network operators.
 Instead, the ouinet network stores the IP addresses and uTP port numbers of the injector servers in the BitTorrent distributed hash table.
 Active injector servers announce their IP address and port number to the BitTorrent distributed hash table addressed to a configured distributed hash table location, and ouinet clients request a list of such injector servers from the distributed hash table in the same way.

-The location in the distributed hash table used to store the list of active injector servers can be configured by each organization operating a collection of injector servers, and need to be configured in ouinet clients wishing to use these injector servers.
-For injector servers operated by the ouinet project, the distributed hash table location derived from the public key of the injector servers is used.
-This location is computed as the SHA1 hash of the string `ed25519:<public-key>/v<protocol-version>/injectors`, where `<public-key>` is the public key of the injector server used to sign cache entries for the distributed cache, encoded using base32; and `<protocol-version>` is the version of the ouinet protocol.
+The location in the distributed hash table used to store the list of active injector servers is configured differently for each organization operating a collection of injector servers, and needs to be configured the same way in ouinet clients wishing to use these injector servers.
+This location is derived from the public key of the configured injector servers, and computed as the SHA1 hash of the string `ed25519:<public-key>/v<protocol-version>/injectors`, where `<public-key>` is the public key of the injector server used to sign cache entries for the distributed cache, encoded using lower-case unpadded base32; and `<protocol-version>` is the version of the ouinet protocol.

 ### Peer-to-peer tunnels

-When a client establishes a connection to an injector server and verifies that the injector server it is connected to is genuine, it may then choose to function as an intermediary, allowing less fortunate clients to reach through the injector server through them.
+When a client establishes a connection to an injector server and verifies that the injector server it is connected to is genuine, it may then choose to function as an intermediary, allowing less fortunate clients to reach the injector server through them.
 A client functioning as an intermediary in this way is referred to as a *bridge node*.

 If a client chooses to function as a bridge node, it will accept connections using the uTP protocol, and announce its address details to the BitTorrent distributed hash table.
-Whenever the client accepts a connection in this way, it will create a connection to an injection server through one of the methods described in this chapter, and forward all traffic received over the incoming connection to the connection with the injector server, and vice versa.
+Whenever the client accepts a connection in this way, it will create a connection to an injector server through one of the methods described in this chapter, and forward all traffic received over the incoming connection to the connection with the injector server, and vice versa.
 This lets the client function as an intermediary between an injector server, and a different client that is unable to connect to the injector servers directly.

 A client wishing to function as a bridge node should start announcing its participation as soon as it has established a verified connection to an authentic injector server, while using a connection that does not itself rely on a bridge node.
 Likewise, the client should avoid making a connection to an injector server on behalf of another client if that connection itself makes use of a bridge node, for such a connection with multiple intermediaries would be unnecessarily inefficient.

 Like the distributed hash table location used to store the list of active injector servers, the location used to store the list of bridge nodes is something that varies based on the configuration of the ouinet client.
-This location is computed as the SHA1 hash of the string `ed25519:<public-key>/v<protocol-version>/bridges`, where `<public-key>` is the public key of the injector server used to sign cache entries for the distributed cache, encoded using base32; and `<protocol-version>` is the version of the ouinet protocol.
+This location is computed as the SHA1 hash of the string `ed25519:<public-key>/v<protocol-version>/bridges`, where `<public-key>` is the public key of the injector server used to sign cache entries for the distributed cache, encoded using lower-case unpadded base32; and `<protocol-version>` is the version of the ouinet protocol.

 ### Other connection methods